Python App & API

 :-] Created VetiverModel: <class 'vetiver.vetiver_model.VetiverModel'>

 Recall that vetiver.VetiverModel() wraps the raw model with MLOps metadata and adds the input validation schema based on prototype_data.
-This enables automatic API generation and provides a standardized prediction interface.
+Now we have a standardized API and prediction interface.

 Create API